Posted On June 2, 2024

 • This method helps you avoid picking unripe berries, which can be quite sour.

-Harvesting Mulberry Trees
+Woman Harvesting Mulberry Trees by shaking the trunks

 Handling: Mulberries are delicate and can easily be crushed.
 Handle them gently to avoid bruising.
 If you’re harvesting a large quantity, use shallow containers to prevent squashing the berries at the bottom.